tsuereth/glog/content/post/2017/12/03_diablo3.md

 <blockquote>And the fact that the plot is totally fucking stupid is still impossible to ignore.
 Even when skipping cinematics and story scenes, the game's dumb characters are irritatingly aggressive at showing off how silly the story is.</blockquote>

-Still, the core loot-driven progression formula got a lot better post-launch; and I figured that this would be a compelling system for me and my dedicated co-op partner, coming off of {{% game "Borderlands 2" %}}Borderlands 2{{% /game %}}.
+Still, the core loot-driven progression formula got a lot better post-launch; and I figured that this would be a compelling system for me and my dedicated co-op partner, coming off of <game:Borderlands 2>.

 But I don't know what they changed since 2014 -- or if they even changed anything, maybe it's me?
 This game is <i>boring</i>, now.
 Normal and Hard mode, at least, are basically indistinguishable from a clicker game.